 App store info includes App Name, App Short Name, Preview Description, Full Description, Product Features, and Keywords.
 Each section provides the character limit under the section title, and under each text box there is a brief description of the content.

-Images is where you will upload the logos for your app (App Icon, Promotional Image, and the Splash Screen).
+Images is where you will upload the logos for your app (App Icon, Feature Image, and the Splash Screen).
 There is a description that includes necessary dimensions and some brief information about the image.
 As well, there is a picture of where the image appears on a mobile device.
 Click on the pen icon to pick an image to upload.

 Landing Page includes the landing page name and the landing page short name.
 These are the same as what you filled out in Details.